The Chief Operating Officer Job Description for Scaling Fintech Firms

 Key Takeaways

-- In our view, a precise chief operating officer job description identifies the architect capable of bridging the gap between CEO vision and technical execution.
+In our view, a precise chief operating officer job description identifies the architect who can bridge the gap between the CEO’s vision and technical execution.
 This clarity supports the 14-day sprint cycles required for rapid fintech growth.

 Defining the Chief Operating Officer Role in Modern Fintech